Embrace-Change-Consulting/managerdash-docs/docs/1_getting-started/c_customizing.md

 **Contextual Assessment:**
 - Skills ratings make more sense with level context
-- "On track" for Junior ≠ "On track" for Senior
+- "On track" for Early Career ≠ "On track" for Senior
 - Compare people at same level fairly

 **Career Development:**